 Eat Smart, Live Strong

-Health experts recommend eating at least 3 ½ cups of fruits and vegetables each day.
-They also suggest participating in at least 30 minutes of moderate-intensity physical activity most days of the week.
+Follow along with SNAP-Ed NY Nutrition Educators as they show you how to reach your goals.
+Try to eat at least 3 ½ cups of fruits and vegetables each day and fit in at least 30 minutes of physical activity most days of the week.
+What is a goal you have when it comes to eating healthy and exercising?

 • “I will make more dinners at home instead of ordering.” -Cheryl

-• “I will get off the bus one stop early and walk to my doctor’s appointment.” -Ben
+“I will get off the bus one stop early and walk to my doctor’s appointment.” -Ben

-These are great goals because these small changes can make such a big difference to our health.
+These are great goals because these small changes can make such a big difference to our health!

 The amount of fruits and vegetables a person should eat depends on their age, height, gender, and activity level.
 Older adults should eat 3 ½ cups of fruits and vegetables each day.
 Make sure half of your plate is fruits and vegetables each day.